-NWMO Vision: The long-term management of Canada's nuclear waste in a manner that safeguards people and respects the environment, now and in the future.
+NWMO vision: The long-term management of Canada's nuclear waste in a manner that safeguards people and respects the environment, now and in the future.

 he Government of Canada, through the Nuclear Fuel Waste Act (2002), assigned responsibility for the long-term management of Canada's used nuclear fuel to the NWMO.
-The NWMO was established to operate on a not-for-profit basis by Canada's major nuclear fuel waste owners, Ontario Power Generation, Hydro-Québec and NB Power Nuclear.1 The NWMO's mission is to develop and implement, collaboratively with Canadians, a management approach for the long-term care of Canada's used nuclear fuel that is socially acceptable, technically sound, environmentally responsible and economically feasible.2
+Established to operate on a not-for-profit basis by Canada's major nuclear fuel waste owners, Ontario Power Generation, Hydro-Québec and NB Power Nuclear,1 the NWMO's mission is to develop and implement, collaboratively with Canadians, a management approach for the long-term care of Canada's used nuclear fuel that is socially acceptable, technically sound, environmentally responsible and economically feasible.2